jakeharding/ionic-coffee-jade/README.md

 Ionic App Base
 =====================

-A starting project for Ionic that optionally supports using custom SCSS.
+A starting project for Ionic that optionally supports using custom SCSS, coffeescript, and jade.

 ## Using this project

-We recommend using the [Ionic CLI](https://github.com/driftyco/ionic-cli) to create new Ionic projects that are based on this project but use a ready-made starter template.

-For example, to start a new Ionic project with the default tabs interface, make sure the `ionic` utility is installed:
+This project is based of the Ionic blank starter template but adds coffeescript and jade.

 ```bash
 $ npm install -g ionic